MothNik/robust_fourier/README.md

 Note that once again **a shift in the frequency domain introduces a phase shift in the time/space domain but keeps the center of the basis functions at $t_{0}$ unchanged**.

-There is not much to be sad about this choice of basis functions because their frequency domain representation is not symmetric around the origin anymore.
-The even/odd symmetry of the even/odd Hermite functions is lost.
+There is not much to be said about this choice of basis functions because their frequency domain representation is not symmetric around the origin anymore.
+The even/odd symmetry of the even/odd order Hermite functions is lost.
 Therefore, this basis is not suitable for real signals in the time/space domain whose Fourier transforms show even symmetry around the origin for the real part and odd symmetry for the imaginary part.

 Yet, real signals in the time/space domain are the most common use case.
 Thus, this basis has to be extended to its final form for being useful in practice and this is